 In 1853 Catherine’s eldest son James William married, and she will have been very happy for him.
 But soon thereafter she felt that she was dying.
 She sent Hamilton a message; she still wanted desperately to explain to him what had happened, and she will have considered that so shortly before her death hardly anyone could have objections.
 Hamilton immediately came, and they spoke with each other twice.
 Talking to him made her very very happy because she finally could tell him what due to those socially very strict times she had never been able to tell him; that she had loved him too, that she had wanted to marry him but that her family had forced her to marry Barlow.
 He reacted extremely shocked but also lovingly, and when she died some weeks later it will have been in her long sought for quiet peace.
 She knew that he now knew that she had not deceived him, that she had loved him as he had loved her.

 Forced marriages have mostly been treated as a personal problem of the woman, and sometimes of the man, without realizing what it could mean for the lives of their children.
-And in Catherine’s case her unhappiness has not even been treated as her problem, but as that of Hamilton because she just was his ‘lost love’, a romantic ideal.
-Yet from the stories of the lives of Catherine’s eldest son and granddaughter it must be concluded that she even was a very important influence, for many years to come.
+And in Catherine’s case her unhappiness has not even been treated as her problem but only as that of Hamilton; she just was his ‘lost love’, a romantic ideal.
+Yet from the stories of the lives of Catherine’s eldest son and granddaughter it must be concluded that she even was a very important influence, for many years after her death.
 The motivation to write the biographical sketch about her was to show this influence, and to give a vivid description of Catherine as a woman in her own right.

 Carlingford’s haunted Rectory

-In the 1960s an investigator made a difference between spirits and ghosts, using the word spirits for entities one can have contact with, and the word ghost as unhappy events and feelings having left imprints in the house.
-Thinking about associations in terms of the meaning of ghosts as imprints the story about the haunted Rectory started to seem to me to visualize the story of Barlow himself; after all, for his times not having made an extreme decision when marrying Catherine, in some way he was a victim too.
+Thinking about Barlow's side of their story it seemed to me that that was visualized by the haunted Rectory.
+For his times not having made an extreme decision when insisting on marrying Catherine, in some way he also was a victim of their times.
 He certainly will have hoped for many years that his marriage would work out after all, and that the beautiful and radiant girl with the golden locks he had fallen in love with so many years ago would return in her if he would be a very good husband.
 But having lost two of their sons in Carlingford he will have lost all hope that his wife would ever become her happy self again, and for him that town with all its ruins may have become the embodiment of the ruins of his life.
-The ghost story then is the visualization of Barlow who in his mind stayed in Carlingford until the end of his life, chasing the beautiful young girl she once had been, always hoping that she would finally also love him.
+The clergyman in the ghost story then visualizes Barlow who in his mind stayed in Carlingford until the end of his life, chasing the beautiful young girl she once had been, always hoping that in the end she would also love him.